Suspects appear in court as judges condemn violent scenes

 Both men have been bailed and will appear at Bristol Magistrates’ Court on September 5.

-Two people charged in connection with disorder in Stoke-on-Trent on Saturday will not appear in court until August 22.
+And two people charged in connection with disorder in Stoke-on-Trent on Saturday will not appear at North Staffordshire Justice Centre until August 22.

 Jarrod Hollinshead, 26, of no fixed address, has been charged with using threatening or abusive words and or behaviour likely to cause harassment, alarm or distress, and Lee Bodman, 52, from Stoke-on-Trent, has been charged with assault by beating of an emergency worker and breaching a criminal behaviour order.